HA GIANG MOTORBIKE TOURS IN 11 DAYS

 Day 6: Ha Giang – Dong Van (~180 km, ~6 h).
 B, L, D

-After getting the permit to ride in border areas at Ha Giang’s Immigration Police, we ride on small challenging mountain roads (but incredibly beautiful) on the land of colorful mountain hill-tribes.
+After getting the permit to ride in border areas at Ha Giang’s Immigration Police, we ride on small challenging mountain roads (but incredibly beautiful) on the land of colourful mountain hill-tribes.

 Head up the Ma Pi Leng Pass.
 Here is yet another amazing place, with cloudy mountain ranges and the poetic Nho Que river winding off in the distance.
-Ride on a rig-zag track until Dong Van, a remote area and meet the hard-working local people here.
-It is inspiring to see how they survive as they manage live in the rocks.
-When we reach town we will have some extra time to wonder the ancient streets lined with H’mong homes of clay bricks and tiles roofs built centuries ago.
+Ride on a zig-zag track until Dong Van, a remote area, and meet the hard-working local people here.
+It is inspiring to see how they survive as they manage to live in the rocks.
+When we reach town we will have some extra time to wander the ancient streets lined with H’mong homes of clay bricks and tiles roofs built centuries ago.

 Day 7: Dong Van – Bao Lac (~80 km, ~4 h).
 B, L, D

 The road is still under construction and tracks what makes the ride relatively long in spite of few kilometres.
 The landscape is among the most beautiful of Vietnam, and the slow tempo is only more appreciable.